JakubTabor/Artificial_Neural_Network/README.md

 # Now I can import "train_test_split" and get "train" and "test" set
 # Then I need to scale my values, so i put into my scaler "X_train, X_test"
 # Now I can create my model "ann = tf.keras.models.Sequential()"
+# I put into two hidden layers with six neurons and activation "relu" and output layers with 1 neuron and activation "sigmoid"